ekingan/resume/README.md

 # README
 This is a resume app built with a Rails 5 Graphql API and React.
-It includes a simple form to add new job to the resume.
+It includes a simple form to add new jobs to the resume.
 The seed.rb contains all my info, but you could seed it with your own, obvi.

 ## Installation Instructions